-You don’t really need to be a die-hard enthusiast or a faithful follower of the brand to know that JLC’s Reverso line is sort of iconic.
+You don’t need to be a die-hard enthusiast or a faithful follower of the brand to know that JLC’s Reverso line is sort of iconic.
 During its lifetime, it was sold in so overwhelming (well, overwhelming considering its fairly steep price) numbers and inspired so many competitors that it truly deserves its own room in any museum of industrial design.

-According to the company, the face-lifted watch will be produced in a somewhat large rectangular case 55 millimeters long, 35 mm wide and 12 mm thick.
+According to the company, the face-lifted collection will be produced in a somewhat large rectangular case 55 millimeters long, 35 mm wide and 12 mm thick.

 The choice of materials is limited to rose (ref.
 Q3202421) and white gold as well as stainless steel (ref.
 Q3208121).

 The rose gold will be available either with 31 diamonds totaling at 0.45 carats or with 111 diamonds weighing 0.85 carats (a High Jewellery version.)
 The steel case will be sold only in one version with 30 diamonds (0.40 carats.)

 As usual, the Jaeger-LeCoultre Grande Reverso Lady Ultra Thin is a study in understated luxury.

 Its silvered guilloche dial features 12 finely crafted Arabic numerals and a pair of sword-shaped of the hour and minute hands.

 The watches in question will be powered by a hand-wound JLC Caliber 846 ultra-thin movement (last year, we have seen a modified version of this mechanism powering the gorgeous Van Cleef & Arpels Poetic Complication Five Weeks in a Balloon timekeeper), but there will also be a more affordable variant animated by a simple quartz movement.